RV Trailer Covers – Read This Before Buying One

 Installing the Cover

 Realize that when you do finally make your choice and purchase the cover, it isn’t exactly easy to secure such a massive garment onto such a massive vehicle.
-It can take hours and hours, but the process will be much smoother if you first lay the cover out of a flat surface to untie any straps and understand the orientation you’re working with.
+The process will be much smoother if you first lay the cover out of a flat surface to untie any straps and understand the orientation you’re working with.
 Having a second person to help from the roof while another works from the ground is similarly helpful.

 Thanks for reading and don’t forget to comment below!